Australia denies 'offensive' accusations Sri Lanka asylum seekers ill-treated

 “NOT ALLOWED TO TALK”

-Another accused Customs officials of barring the asylum speakers from speaking to each other.
+Another of the returned asylum seekers accused the customs officials of trying to get the group to board another vessel that was already carrying 153 asylum seekers, and of later barring the travelers even from speaking to each other.

 “The Australian government takes very seriously our responsibility, as well as the Sri Lankan government people’s safety and the various obligations that they have under the various conventions to which we are signatories,” he said.